American Utopia (film): Production

 In June 2020, it was announced Spike Lee had directed a filmed version of the Broadway performance American Utopia by David Byrne, with HBO distributing.

-Cinematographers Ellen Kuras and Declan Quinn utilized Sony Venice digital cameras to capture the performance.
+Cinematographers Ellen Kuras and Declan Quinn used Sony Venice digital cameras to capture the performance.

 Release

-The film had its world premiere at the 2020 Toronto International Film Festival on September 10, 2020.
+American Utopia had its world premiere at the 2020 Toronto International Film Festival on September 10, 2020.
 It screened at the New York Film Festival on October 3, 2020, and the BFI London Film Festival on October 14, 2020.
 It was broadcast in the United States and Canada on HBO and made available for streaming through HBO Max (U.S.) and Crave (Canada) on October 17, 2020.
 Universal Pictures distributed the film in all other countries.
 The film received a limited theatrical release in the United States throughout September 2021.
-The film will released on 4K Ultra HD, Blu-ray, and DVD by The Criterion Collection on December 16, 2025.
+The film was released on 4K Ultra HD, Blu-ray, and DVD by The Criterion Collection on December 16, 2025.